It turns out that, up to a multiple of M,

 At the time, it was not yet known that there were infinitely many Carmichael numbers.

 Therefore, an early proof of either conjecture would have established that...

 Numbers coprime to their Euler totients are sometimes called

-because a group whose order is such a number must be cyclic.
+because a group whose order is such a number must

 The number 2 is cyclic but all the other cyclic numbers are odd.